Frequently Asked Questions and Answers for Treatment at Mending Hearts

 How long does treatment last?

-Residential treatment typically lasts from two weeks to 45 days, depending on the individual.
-Intensive Outpatient groups meet for six-eight weeks, depending on the individual.
+Residential treatment typically lasts from 14 to 45 days, depending on the individual.
+Intensive Outpatient groups meet for eight weeks.
 Morning and evening IOP groups are offered.
 Because we have a full continuum of care, a resident could stay at Mending Hearts a year or more.

 What will the resident be doing during treatment?